MasteryEducation/SecuritiesExamsMastery.ca/content/ifc/8/7/index.md

 ---
-title: "What are the Methods of Analysis?
-A Comprehensive Guide to Building Better Portfolios"
+title: "Methods of Analysis for Successful Portfolio Construction"
-description: "Explore fundamental, technical, and quantitative analysis methods in portfolio construction, complete with real-world examples, CIRO guidelines, and practical tips for effective investment decisions."
+description: "Explore the various methods of analysis—fundamental, technical, quantitative, and more—that guide investment decisions in portfolio construction.
+From interpreting financial statements to leveraging algorithmic tools, learn how to blend multiple approaches for smarter investments."
 linkTitle: "8.7 What are the Methods of Analysis?"
 date: 2025-02-07
 type: docs